In big states, tiny counties, Trump attacking voting rules

 But election experts and lawyers say the GOP efforts demonstrate a new willingness to fight and amplify relatively minor, even legally dubious issues.

 Trump poll monitors requested entry, but city election offices said neither party’s observers had a legal right to access the buildings.
 Under state law, poll monitors can only observe live, in-person voting and not places where people can register, fill out early ballots and drop them off to be counted weeks later.
 The campaign sent observers to the sites and in one case they were turned away by a Republican on the city election commission.
-The campaign threatened to sue but has not done so.
+The campaign sued the city Thursday night in an effort to gain access to the sites.

 Richard described this fight as largely “for public consumption.”
 Trump brought up the episode in Tuesday night’s debate, mentioning none of the legal subtleties.
 Instead, he held it up as a broad-brushed indictment of the reliability of the vote count.